lottapispa/Connect-Four-tiralabra/documentation/userguide.md

 5 [0, 0, 0, 0, 0, 0, 0]
 6 [0, 0, 0, 0, 0, 0, 0]
 </pre>
-When starting the game, the program will ask you to choose a pawn color for yourself and if you want to start the game.
+When starting the game, the program will ask you to choose a pawn color for yourself and if you want to make the first move.
 The gamerack will be printed before your move.
-When it's asking for your move, it will first ask the row and then the column.
+Then it will ask for your move, specifically the column.
 ##### Right now program still breaks after inputs!